MNWC Workshop Scholarships

 The Scrutchin Emerging Writer scholarship is open to any person who will be 45 years old or younger at the time of the conference and who is also a member of a community of color.
 We are defining an emerging writer as someone who has published in nationally recognized venues to someone has published their first book within twelve months prior the conference.
 While this scholarship aims to lower financial barriers for those who want to participate in a workshop at the Minnesota Northwoods Writers Conference, it will be awarded based on literary merit.
 This scholarship is open to application to any of the workshops: poetry, fiction, or creative nonfiction.

 This full scholarship waives all conference fees including manuscript consultation and housing.
 A modest stipend will be provided upon arrival to Bemidji to help with books and daily expenses.
 No transportation costs are covered.
-One scholarship will be awarded.

 This scholarship is funded through a generous donation from a past MNWC attendee.
 It is named for Charles W. Scrutchin, an African American lawyer who came to Bemidji in 1898 to establish a law office.
 In 1920 he represented William Miller, one of the accused men who survived the Duluth Lynchings.
 Scrutchin’s legal work resulted in Miller’s acquittal.